 Trespass After Notice

-If you have been charged with trespass after notice in Myrtle Beach, Conway, Horry County, or anywhere in South Carolina, contact our Myrtle Beach office at 843-444-6122 or contact us online to find out what your rights are under the law.
+If you have been charged with trespass after notice in Horry County, Richland County, Lexington County, or anywhere in South Carolina, contact the Thompson & Hiller Defense Firm now at (843) 444-6122 or contact us online to find out what your rights are under SC law.